jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 **weekly contest 108**<br>
 I worked on a medium level algorithm, I chose the solution to get into too much detail, such as positions of each 1 in the array.
 I spent one hour with 5 submissions, each extra submission 5 minutes penalty. <br>

+**weekly contest 109**<br>
+I worked on the second algorithm, and then I chose to write a time-consuming solution instead.
+I could not submit the second algorithm for technical reason.

+**weekly contest 110**<br>
+This is my most favorite contest.
+I solved the first two algorithms, and then rest two I did spend time to read the problem statements in the contest, and also I thought about the solutions for each of them.
+I felt that one day I can solve four of them.

+Question 3 can be solved using brute force solution.
+Question 4 is also can be solved using dynamic programming solution.